slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 4 tutees | 0.08586  | 0.00390625  |
 | Tutor of 5 tutees | 0.09552  | 0.000976563 |

-*Table 3.
+*Table 5.
 Probability to lose money playing a certain role*

-If student constantly plays a role of a tutee and doesn't become a tutor he will run out of money.
-Students that gain a diploma in the last session (see fig. 2) have no option to teach the acquired skill.
-So if the student will constantly get diplomas in the last session he will run out of money even if he want to be a tutor.
-This situation is almost random and the student can't control it well.
+If student plays a role of a tutee and doesn't become a tutor he will lose each time the price of a diploma, or 0.04722 USD if the tutoring takes place in Ethiopia, as was calculated before.
+The probability to lose money for a such role is 1, as there is not way to earn having no mentees.

 A tutee pays to his tutor not only to study a skill but also to get a diploma.
 Diploma is very similar to an insurance police because the tutor promises to pay a reimbursement to an expert if the tutee will forget the skill.
 As in insurance business bad things can happen by chance more often than expected and the tutor can run out of money due to reimbursements.
 The probability that a tutee forgets a skill is [0.25](https://pubmed.ncbi.nlm.nih.gov/21574747/).

+If a tutor has only 1 tutee he spends the same amount of money as earns but also has a 0.25 probability to pay a reimbursement, whis is 0.05688 in Ethiopia.

+Tutor of 2 tutees compensates his education with money from 1st tutee and gets additional 0.04722 USD from 2nd tutee.
+If things go bad and both of his tutees will forget the skill he will lose 2 times of reimbursement price, thus overal balance for him will be 0.06654 USD lost:

+$2*0.05688 - 0.04722 = 0.06654$

+The probability that 2 tutees will forget the skill is $0.25*0.25 = 0.0625$ as we know from the [probability theory](https://en.wikipedia.org/wiki/Independence_(probability_theory)).

 Let's examine the worst case when a student can't become an expert as the teacher is not fair and only teachers' pets become experts.
 In such case if he also fails to be a tutor several times, or when he become a tutor but his tutees constantly lose their skills the student can bancrupt.
 Let's say that in a class of size 32 people and only 4 posess a skill at the beginning of the lesson, then every 8 students can be described with a fig. 1.